keithy/the-github-taverns/README.md

 for particular changes and triggers pipeline activities.
 Different watchmen specialise in watching different things.

 watchman-linus runs on a linux runner and watches three types of repository branches.
-If this is not exactly the required behaviour, the maintainers may be asked to tweak the workflow and publish it under a new name.
+If this is not exactly the required behaviour, the Navy (maintainers) may be asked to tweak the workflow code and publish it under a new watchman name.
 Each *cove-port* may select their watchmen from those available.